alnaqi/MultiScreen/README.md

-# SimpleApp
+# News Reader App

-SimpleApp is an Android application built with Jetpack Compose.
+News Reader App is an Android application built with Jetpack Compose.
 It loads JSON data from assets, displays a list of news items, and navigates to a detail screen upon selection.

 ## Features
 - Loads and parses JSON data from `assets/news.json`.